-Preston John Porter Jr, 16, Lynched in Limon, Colorado
+Preston John Porter Jr., 15, Lynched in Limon, Colorado

-On November 16, 1900, a sixteen-year-old African American teenager named Preston “John” Porter Jr was burned alive while chained to a railroad stake in Limon, Colorado.
+On November 16, 1900, a 15-year-old Black teenager named Preston “John” Porter Jr. was burned alive while chained to a railroad stake in Limon, Colorado.
 A mob of more than 300 white people from throughout Lincoln County gathered to participate in the brutal public spectacle lynching.

-Earlier in the year, John, his father, Preston Porter Sr, and his brother, Arthur Porter, moved to the Limon, Colorado, area from Lawrence, Kansas, to seek work on the railroad.
-When a white girl named Louise Frost was found dead in Limon on November 8th, a search began for possible suspects.
+Earlier in the year, Preston, his father, Preston Porter Sr., and his brother, Arthur Porter, moved to the Limon, Colorado, area from Lawrence, Kansas, to seek work on the railroad.
+When a white girl named Louise Frost was found dead in Limon on November 8, a search began for possible suspects.
 Newspapers reported that the Porter family had left Limon for Denver a few days after the girl was found dead, and white authorities focused suspicions on them.
-On November 12th, all three were arrested and taken to the city jail in Denver.
+On November 12, all three were arrested and taken to the city jail in Denver.

-Despite ample press coverage identifying multiple members of the mob, no investigation into the lynching was conducted and the coroner concluded John died “at the hands of parties unknown.”
-His father and brother afterward left Colorado to return to Kansas, and soon afterward the Colorado legislature voted to reinstate the state’s death penalty to avoid future “lawlessness” like the lynching in Limon.
+Despite ample press coverage identifying multiple members of the mob, no investigation into the lynching was conducted and the coroner concluded Preston died “at the hands of parties unknown.”
+Following the lynching, Preston's father and brother left Colorado to return to Kansas and soon afterward the Colorado legislature voted to reinstate the state’s death penalty to avoid future “lawlessness” like the lynching in Limon.

-Preston “John” Porter Jr. is one of more than 4400 documented African American victims of racial terror lynching killed in the United States between 1877 and 1950, and one of three killed in Colorado.
+Preston “John” Porter Jr. is one of more than 6,500 documented African American victims of racial terror lynching killed in the U.S. between 1865 and 1950, and one of five killed in Colorado.

 The Equal Justice Initiative works to end mass incarceration, excessive punishment, and racial inequality.Learn more